RJRC ADVISORY BOARD MEMBERS

 Minelle Mahtani is an associate professor in the Department of Human Geography and Program in Journalism at the University of Toronto.
 She is co-author of Global Mixed Race and author of Mixed Race Amnesia: Resisting the Romanticization of Multiraciality in Canada.
 Dr. Mahtani is past president of the Association for Canadian Studies and former chair of the Ontario Metropolis Centre.
 She has also worked as strategic counsel at the Institute for Media, Policy and Civil Society.
 Dr. Mahtani worked at the CBC as a journalist for The National while completing her PhD at University College London on mixed race identity in Canada.
 She has published widely on the topic of diversity representation in the news media.

-Chair and Professor, Ryerson University School of Journalism
+Assistant Professor, Ryerson University School of Journalism

 Janice Neil, chair of the Ryerson School of Journalism as of July 1, 2016, has been a faculty member at the School of Journalism since 2007.
 Before her appointment as chair, Prof. Neil served as Undergraduate Program Director and Associate Chair of the school.
 Prof. Neil has an extensive professional background in the field, having worked for 23 years in various roles as a reporter, editor, writer, host and producer for radio and television.
 During this time, Prof. Neil held key roles for CBC’s Metro Morning, TVO, CBC TV and Radio and the CBC’s London Bureau.
 She also served as editor-in-chief of the Canadian Journalism Project (J-Source), leading 15 educators, scholars and journalists in the production of research and commentary on the state of the profession in Canada.
 Prof. Neil received her BA of journalism, with honours, from Carleton University and an MA in film studies from Carleton University.